Riding on Modinomics hopes, India's indebted companies rush to lock in funds

-MUMBAI Several private Indian firms want to pay off debts by raising up to $5 billion (2.91 billion pounds) this year through share sales, emboldened by a surge in the stock market and an anticipated economic recovery after Narendera Modi was elected as prime minister.
+MUMBAI, July 7 Several private Indian firms want to pay off debts by raising up to $5 billion this year through share sales, emboldened by a surge in the stock market and an anticipated economic recovery after Narendera Modi was elected as prime minister.

 These companies borrowed heavily in the past few years, when India's economy was one of the fastest growing in the world, but were squeezed by the slowdown in growth last year and the slide in the rupee to record lows.